DanielSharp01/eprotoc/README.md

 - oneOf is now a generic type `OneOf<TypeArg1, TypeArg2, ...>`
 - `eproto` enums can be string and integer enums as well

-- `eproto` does not support enum aliases
-- `eproto` does not currently support Map, any,
+- `eproto` does not currently support more complex types such as Map, any, etc.
 - `eproto` does not support reserved fields
 - `eproto` does not support nested messages
 - `eproto` does not support the notion of options